haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # fades out the current song to silent
+  # blocks script execution until the current song fades out to silence.
+  # The fadeout will complete after max(16*speed, 16) frames.
+  # Does nothing in FRLG if the Quest Log is active.
 ```
 </details>